 Recreational fishermen not even catching current maximum allowed.
 Data shows that summer flounder was not over-fished.
 Over-fishing was not taking place.

 Poor marketing and awareness of the problem.
-Local media does poor job of covering one of NJ’s top industries.
+Local media does little to cover and defend one of NJ’s top industries.

 800,000 anglers in New Jersey.
-Need to find ways to keep those anglers fishing in New Jersey.
+Need to find ways to keep these anglers fishing in NJ.